reliatec-gmbh/LibreClinica/docs/instructions/install_lc-1.0_official.md

     *context name is the name that comes usually after the slash
     e.g. for https://libreclinica.org/libreclinica it is
     /var/lib/tomcat9/webapps/libreclinica.war*
+1. **create datainfo.properties**
+   You can create your own version of datainfo.properties or copy a template from LibreClinica by executing the command
+   `sudo -u tomcat cp /var/lib/tomcat9/webapps/libreclinica/WEB-INF/classes/datainfo.properties /usr/share/tomcat9/libreclinica.config/`
 1. **configure datainfo.properties**
     Edit /usr/share/tomcat9/libreclinica.config/datainfo.properties to match your requirements.
     _Detailed instructions on how to configure it properly can be found in the different